Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 “We Can’t Talk About Marijuana Growing”

-But when you called back, you quickly realized they didn’t adequately understand tomato or marijuana growing, and were unwilling to be candid about their product research, design, ingredients, quality control and manufacturing.
+But you quickly realized that these folks don’t adequately understand tomato or marijuana growing, and were unwilling to be candid about their product research, design, ingredients, quality control and manufacturing.

-Larry Brooks, the now-retired founder of General Hydroponics, told one of our team members 15 years ago: “Our products were never intended for marijuana.”
-He said even if they were, he couldn’t admit it because it would be dangerous for his company.
+For example, Larry Brooks, the now-retired founder of General Hydroponics, told one of our team members 20 years ago: “Our products were never intended for marijuana.”

 Funny thing is, extensive review of legal cases and public records reveals no nutrients manufacturer has ever been prosecuted solely for making nutrients sold unknowingly by grow stores to marijuana growers.

-When a new hydroponics nutrients company called Advanced Nutrients hit the market in the early 2000s, its founder Michael “Big Mike” Straumietis shocked the nutrients industry by publicly proclaiming he tested his nutrients in home-based marijuana gardens run by Canadian medical marijuana patients.
+When a new hydroponics nutrients company called Advanced Nutrients hit the market in the early 2000s, its founder Michael “Big Mike” Straumietis terrified the hydroponics nutrients industry by publicly proclaiming he tested his nutrients in home-based marijuana gardens run by Canadian medical marijuana patients.

-Straumietis correctly explained that cannabis does best when fed nutrients made to cater to its unique metabolic needs, and the end goals of growers.
-He said any nutrients company that fails to do cannabis plants research and document it publicly is ripping off growers.
+Straumietis countered by saying any nutrients company that fails to do its own original cannabis plant science research and document it publicly is ripping off growers.

-Fast forward to 2010 and up to today: recreational and medical marijuana growing is totally, federally legal in Canada, hemp growing is federally legal in the USA, and many American states have legalized recreational and medical growing.
+Fast forward to today: recreational and medical marijuana growing is totally, federally legal in Canada, hemp growing is federally legal in the USA, and many American states have legalized recreational and medical growing.

 Marijuana growing is so legal that even university researchers in Utah are publicly talking about their marijuana growing research.